-The temporal evolution of the disk wind reveals significant differences in outflow properties across the models.
-In the early phase, the ejecta are fast and compositionally inhomogeneous, characterized by a broad $Y_e$ distribution and velocities extending beyond $v = 0.5$c.
-In the velocity range with considerable statistics (see the KDE histogram), we infer that the fastest ejecta are the most neutron-rich, representing fluid elements launched from the internal region of the accretion disk.
-While the \textit{3D-Thin}, \textit{3D-Thick}, and \textit{3D-kn} models show a similar evolutionary trend, it is interesting to note that the \textit{3D-kn-p} model has a more uniform distribution of $Y_e$ across all velocities.
-It should also be noted that the velocity KDE for \textit{3D-kn-p} has the largest spread in the $0-0.4$c range, suggesting its ejecta are the most dynamically variable.
+The temporal evolution of the disk wind reveals significant differences in the outflow properties across the models.
+During the early phase, the ejecta are fast and compositionally inhomogeneous, characterized by a broad $Y_e$ distribution and velocities extending beyond $v = 0.5$c.
+Within the velocity range with sufficient statistics (see the KDE histogram), we infer that the fastest ejecta are the most neutron-rich, representing fluid elements launched from the internal region of the accretion disk.
+Although the 3D-Thin, 3D-Thick, and 3D-kn models show similar evolutionary trends, the 3D-kn-p model exhibits a more uniform $Y_e$ distribution across all velocities.
+The velocity KDE for 3D-kn-p shows the largest spread in the $0-0.4$c range, suggesting its ejecta are the most dynamically variable.
 As the wind evolves into the later phase, two trends are observed: the composition settles towards higher $Y_e$ values and the fluid decelerates.
-The wide $Y_e$ distribution from the early phase tightens considerably, with the mean $Y_e$ reaching $\approx 0.4-0.6$ for the \textit{3D-Thin/Thick} models and $\approx 0.3-0.45$ for the \textit{3D-kn/kn-p} models.
-The high-velocity component of the \textit{3D-Thin/Thick} wind effectively vanishes, with most late-time material slowing down below $v=0.2$c.
-In contrast, the \textit{3D-kn-p} model maintains a more powerful outflow, with a persistent velocity tail reaching $v \approx 0.45$c.
-This suggests that the central engine of the \textit{3D-kn/kn-p} models drives a more sustained and neutron-rich wind compared to the more rapidly waning outflow of the \textit{3D-Thin/Thick} models, and also that the perturbed model results in fast outflows maintained even in late times.
+The wide $Y_e$ distribution from the early phase tightens considerably, with the mean $Y_e$ reaching $\approx 0.4-0.6$ for the 3D-Thin and 3D-Thick models and $\approx 0.3-0.45$ for the 3D-kn and 3D-kn-p models.
+The high-velocity component of the 3D-Thin and 3D-Thick wind effectively vanishes, with most late-time material decelerating below $v=0.2$c.
+By contrast, the 3D-kn-p model maintains a more powerful outflow, with a persistent velocity tail that reaches $v \approx 0.45$c.
+These results indicate that the central engine of the 3D-kn and kn-p models drives a more sustained and neutron-rich wind compared to the more rapidly waning outflow of the 3D-Thin and 3D-Thick models.
+They also show that the perturbed model maintains fast outflows even in late times.

-\subsubsection{Abundance patterns and ratios of chosen elements}
+\subsection{Abundance patterns and ratios of chosen elements}